pokt-network/poktroll/docusaurus/docs/operate/run_a_node/full_node_cosmovisor.md

 - A Linux-based system (Debian-based distributions are fully supported, others may work as well)
 - Root or sudo access
+- A dedicated server or a virtual machine (any provider should work, Vultr and Hetzner have been tested)

 ### Installation Steps